adj59-dev/adj59-dev.github.io/_posts/2025-08-04-reading-nielsen-and-chuang:-chapter-3.md

 | 1 | 0 | 1            | 0                       | 0                    |
 | 1 | 1 | 0            | 1                       | 0                    |

-There is still one garbage bit left over, ¬y ∧ ¬(x $\oplus$ y).
-Additional Fredkin gates would be needed to uncompute this bit.

 </details>